Regal Rambles: A Wickedly Whimsical Ireland Itinerary That Includes Ashford Castle

 Wander through Temple Bar, where American accents somehow get thicker with each pint consumed.
 For an insider tip that will save both money and sanity: skip the Guinness Storehouse tour on weekends when it resembles Disney World with more slurring.
 Tuesday mornings offer the same experience with 70% fewer selfie sticks and zero bachelor parties.

-Dublin accommodations span from the gloriously posh Merrion Hotel ($450/night) where you can sleep near priceless art, to the boutique Brooks Hotel ($250/night) for mid-range budgets, to the Abbey Court Hostel ($30/dorm bed) where sleep is optional but storytelling is guaranteed.
+When choosing accommodation in Ireland, Dublin options span from the gloriously posh Merrion Hotel ($450/night) where you can sleep near priceless art, to the boutique Brooks Hotel ($250/night) for mid-range budgets, to the Abbey Court Hostel ($30/dorm bed) where sleep is optional but storytelling is guaranteed.
 Weather-wise, expect summer temperatures of 60-65°F and winter hovering between 40-45°F, with Dublin’s famous “fifty shades of rain” making appearances year-round.

 Days 4-5: Westward to Galway, Ireland’s Bohemian Rhapsody